Education in China: Reform in the 21st century

 In 1998 the Chinese government proposed to expand the university enrollment of professional and specialized graduates and to develop world-class universities.
-Although recent reform has arguably improved over-all educational quality, they have created new, different issues of equity and efficiency that will need to be addressed as the century proceeds.

 In the spring of 2007, China planned to conduct a national evaluation of its universities.
 The results of this evaluation are used to support the next major planned policy initiative.
 The last substantial national evaluation of universities, which was undertaken in 1994, resulted in the 'massification' of higher education as well as a renewed emphasis on elite institutions.
 Academics praised the fin du siècle reforms for budging China's higher education from a unified, centralized, closed and static system into one characterized by more diversification, decentralization, openness, and dynamism, stimulating the involvement of local governments and other non-state sectors.
 At the same time, they note that this decentralization and marketization has led to further inequality in educational opportunity.

 Chinese policies on College Entrance Examination have been influenced by the recruitment systems of western countries and the traditional culture of imperial examinations.
 Since Fudan University and Shanghai Jiao Tong University started independent enrollment before College Entrance Examination in 2007, some of the top Chinese colleges began to follow them using a new method to choose students besides a unified examination system.
 In accordance with university regulations, those colleges appoint their own staff and are responsible for selecting students.
 Students can get admitted by taking a specific exam or interview before the College Entrance Examination.
 In this way, students have more chances to get admitted by the top colleges.
 In 2010, there were several critical reforms in the education field.
 On 31 January, the education ministry in Guangdong province began to implement parallel voluntary admission in the college entrance recruiting system, which is an efficient way to decrease the risk of getting into a college for the majority of students.
 On 20 November, the education ministry of China canceled the additional Olympics points in the College Entrance Exam policy.
 It is fairer for the high school students, and efficiently reduces the heavy academic burdens for students.
 As the economic development of China, the private school system has been gradually built up.
 Many private preschools began to use bilingual teaching.
 Furthermore, some public colleges and universities cooperated with investors to run secondary college by using public running and being sponsored by private enterprises, which promotes the development of education.
 On the other hand, the Technical and Vocational Education in China has developed rapidly, and become the focus of the whole society.